Tricuspid regurgitation: Mechanism

 In terms of the mechanism of tricuspid insufficiency, it involves the expansion of the tricuspid annulus (fibrous rings of heart).
 Tricuspid insufficiency is linked to geometric changes of the tricuspid annulus (decreased tricuspid annular release).
 The leaflets shape are normal but prevented from normal working mechanism due to a distortion of spatial relationships of leaflets and chords.
 It is also contemplated that the process via which tricuspid regurgitation emerges, is a decrease of contraction of the myocardium around the annulus.

 Diagnosis

-The diagnosis of TR may be suspected if the typical murmur of TR is heard.
-Severe TR may be suspected if right ventricular enlargement is seen on chest x-ray, and other causes of this enlargement are ruled out.
+The diagnosis of TR may be suspected if the typical murmur of TR is heard or other signs suggestive of right heart failure.

 Definitive diagnosis is made by echocardiogram, which is capable of measuring both the presence and the severity of the TR, as well as right ventricular dimensions and systolic pressures.
+Cardiac MRI or CT scan may also aid in the diagnosis of TR.
+On imaging studies, a regurgitant volume greater than 45 milliliters or greater than 50% regurgitation across the tricuspid valve is associated with poor outcomes.

 Management

 Medical

-Medical therapy of Tricuspid regurgitation consists of diuretics, but as the disease progresses, they become inefficient.
+Medical therapy for tricuspid regurgitation consists of diuretics (loop diuretics as the first line therapy with mineralocorticoid receptor antagonists added on for worsening or refractory cases).
+However, as the disease progresses, diuretics may become inefficient.
+Diuretic resistance in TR and right heart failure is thought to develop due to a variety of mechanisms working synergistically to lead to decreased effectiveness of diuretics.
+Decreased effective circulating volume, ie. decreased blood perfusing the kidneys, leads to activation of the renin–angiotensin–aldosterone system, which leads to the kidneys reabsorbing salt and water and vasoconstriction of the arterioles.
+Intestinal edema may also lead to decreased gut absorption of the diuretics and increased fluid retention may lead to an increased volume of distribution of the diuretic.
+All of the preceding mechanisms in TR with right heart failure (and sometimes secondary left heart failure) lead to diuretic resistance.
+Diuretic resistance is associated with a poor prognosis.